Carlos Humberto Romero: Overthrow

 When Nicaraguan president Anastasio Somoza Debayle was overthrown by the Sandinista National Liberation Front in July 1979, U.S. government officials began to privately urge Romero to resign to prevent a similar revolution from occurring against his government.
 At the same time, elements of the Salvadoran military began conspiring a coup to preserve the military's control of the government.
 The military also viewed Romero as a diplomatic liability due to his government's poor human rights record.
 Romero was apparently aware that a coup was being conspired against him and he had his family leave El Salvador to the United States on 14 October 1979.

 On 15 October 1979, junior and reformist military officers initiated a coup against Romero.
 He surrendered and the rebels allowed Romero and several of his government officials to leave El Salvador at 4:30 p.m. for exile in Guatemala.
 The coup was bloodless, and by the end of the day, Romero fled El Salvador for Guatemala.
 Romero was replaced by the civilian-military Revolutionary Government Junta.
 Its leaders, Colonels Adolfo Arnoldo Majano and Jaime Abdul Gutiérrez, declared Romero, his ministers, the members of the Legislative Assembly, and the Supreme Court of Justice to be deposed.
 The United States was welcoming to news of Romero's overthrow.
 The coup against Romero marks the beginning of the 12-year-long Salvadoran Civil War.

 Romero was El Salvador's last military president.

 Personal life

 Romero married Gloria Guerrero and the couple had four children: Carlos Humberto, Luis Felipe, Gloria Valentina, and Roxana Carolina.
 The FPL assassinated Romero's brother, José Javier (a professor), on 7 September 1979 in Apopa.

 Later life and death

-After being deposed, Romero fled El Salvador for exile in Guatemala, however, he later returned to El Salvador and settled in Colonia Escalón, a district of San Salvador.
+After being deposed, Romero fled El Salvador for exile in Guatemala, however, he later returned to El Salvador and settled in Colonia Escalón, a neighborhood of San Salvador.

-Romero died to natural causes in Colonia Escalón on 27 February 2017 at 6:00 p.m. at the age of 92, two days before his 93rd birthday.
+Romero died of natural causes in Colonia Escalón on 27 February 2017 at 6:00 p.m.
+CST at the age of 92, two days before his 93rd birthday.